 Mocha: a highly prized commodity.
 Mocha Harars are known for their peaberry beans that often have complex chocolate, spice and citrus notes.

-Variations in the wine and fruit tones of Ethiopian coffees are determined by the processing method.
+Variations in the wine and fruit tones of Ethiopian coffees are determined by the various processing method.

 Coffee trees can be found growing uncultivated and often these beans are picked for local consumption.
-Beans are put out to dry in the fruit and are often roasted and consumed on the spot or sold to the local market.
+Beans are dried in the fruit and are often roasted and consumed on the spot or sold to the local market.

 This is a more sophisticated large-scale method of processing the coffee bean.
-The best and ripest coffee fruit is sold to wet processing mills, called washing stations.
-The fruit is immediately removed from the beans in a series of complex operations before the beans are dried.
-The immediate removal of fruit involved in wet-processing apparently softens the fruity, wine-like profile of dried-in-the-fruit coffees like Harrars and turns it gentle, round, delicately complex, and fragrant with floral innuendo.
+The best and ripest coffee fruit is sold to wet processing mills which are called washing stations.
+The coffee cherry or fruit is immediately removed from the coffee beans in a series of complex operations before the coffee beans are dried.
+The immediate removal of fruit involved in wet-processing apparently softens the fruity, wine-like profile of dried-in-the-fruit coffees like Harrars and turns it gentle, round, delicately complex and fragrant with floral innuendo.

-This dry-processed coffee does not fall into the second class category with the rest.
+This dry-processed coffee does not fall into the second-class category with the rest.
 These celebrated beans from the Harrar region are put out into the sun fruit and all.
-Often, the fruit is allowed to dry directly on the tree which produces a wild, fruity, complexly sweet, with a slightly fermented aftertaste.
-This distinctive flavor is called the Mocha taste.
-In the best Harrar coffees, one can observe an intense aroma of blueberries or blackberries.
+Usually, the fruit is allowed to dry directly on the tree which produces a wild, fruity, complexly sweet, with a slightly fermented aftertaste.
+This distinctive flavor is called the Mocha taste and in the best Harrar coffees, one can observe an intense aroma of blueberries or blackberries.
 Ethiopian Harrar coffee is often used in espresso blends to capture the fine aromatics in the crema.

 Kenya AA Coffee is as wild and bright as its East African homeland.
 Roughly seventy percent of Kenya Coffee is produced by small scale farm holders.
 The major coffee-growing regions in Kenya are the high plateaus and to a smaller scale in Machakos and Taita hills in Eastern and Coast provinces respectively.
 The acidic soil in highlands of central Kenya, the correct sunlight and rainfall provide excellent conditions for growing coffee plants.
 Coffee from Kenya is well known for its intense flavor, full-body, and pleasant aroma with notes of cocoa.

 This medium-bodied coffee is bold with subtle nuances that light up the palate from front to back and makes an amazing addition to Weaver’s African Blend Coffee.
 Kenya AA is a high-grade coffee and is one of the most sought-after coffees in the world.
-We love to savor its brilliant acidity with a natural progression of flavors from grapefruit, to orange, to blackberry, to a sublime wine grape, currant flavor.
+We love to savor its brilliant acidity with a natural progression of flavors from grapefruit to orange, to blackberry, to a sublime wine grape and currant flavor.

 Tanzania is the third-largest coffee producer in Africa and produces about one percent of the world’s Arabica coffee.
-Tanzania produces some of the most unique coffees in the world—very highly regarded, but unlike other premium coffees that you would never take into a dark roast, Tanzania's beans work extremely well into darker roasts.
+Tanzania produces some of the most unique coffees in the world—very highly regarded, but unlike other premium coffees Tanzania's coffee beans work extremely well into darker roasts.